chenxiaolong/ipmi-fan-control/README.md

 ipmi-fan-control
 ================

-ipmi-fan-control is a program written in Rust to control the fans on SuperMicro motherboards based on the readings of temperature sensors.
+ipmi-fan-control is a program written in Rust to control the fans on Supermicro motherboards based on the readings of temperature sensors.

 _Note_: This has primarily been tested on a 6028U-TR4T+, which uses the X10DRU-i+ motherboard.
 Also, only Linux and other Unix-like operating systems are currently supported.

+**2022-11-04 Update**: This project is no longer in active development because I no longer have a Supermicro motherboard that requires more granular fan control.
+However, the project is feature complete and I will continue to do maintenance work, like updating dependencies and creating binary repos for new Linux distro releases.
+The underlying fan control IPMI commands have not changed across 5 generations of motherboards.
+It's unlikely that ipmi-fan-control will stop working on any currently supported motherboards.

 Installation
 ------------